00rders/LAB_NOTES/PERSONAL_STUDY/PROJECTS/cold-lab/OS-dualboot-config.md

 ## 🔭 Next Step

-Write a clean, AI-free troubleshooting and setup manual from this experience — something I can use years from now to recreate this environment with zero internet.
+Write a clean, troubleshooting and setup manual from this experience — something I can use years from now to recreate this environment with zero internet.

 ---